Indigenous Community Support Fund

 The health, safety and well-being of all people in Canada, including First Nations, Inuit and Métis is and will remain a top priority for all.

-Canada recognizes that First Nations, Inuit and Métis are among the most vulnerable and that during this crisis, in particular, those in remote and fly-in only parts of the country are uniquely vulnerable.
+Canada recognizes that First Nations, Inuit and Métis are among the most at risk and that during this crisis, in particular, those in remote and fly-in only parts of the country are uniquely vulnerable.
 Communities are incredibly resilient and full of solutions and innovative ideas.
 This is why we must support distinctions-based measures to improve public health response for Indigenous communities and provide them with the flexibility they need to address the specific needs identified by communities and their members.

 - support for Elders and vulnerable community members